Eye Exams at Preschool and School

 As part of the vision screening performed at school, an eye exam is conducted in the first and eighth grades to detect pupils suspected of having visual impairments that may affect their general function as well as their academic achievements.
 The eye exam in first grade is performed near the beginning of the school year, in order to detect and treat a lazy eye as soon as possible.

-Pupils who were not at school when the screening is performed will be able to complete the test that year at a nearby school on the day the eye examination is performed, or at sites that perform the supplementary tests for which parents will be sent an invitation to test.
-The test may also be completed the following year, in the second grade.
+Pupils in the first grade or eighth grade who are not at school when the screening is performed will be able to complete the test that year at a nearby school on the day eye examinations are performed, or at sites that perform the supplementary tests (student health services usually given in the afternoon or during school vacations) for which parents will be sent an invitation to test.
+The test may also be completed the following year, in the second grade or ninth grade, respectively.

 Testers